happie-chappie/liquidation-protector/README.md

   - When the stop-loss or take-profit signals are triggered, the bot runs the below set of steps to avoid liquidation
     1. Get Flashloan equal to debt
     1. Repay user debt
-    1. Swap user's collateral to debt using 1inch API
+    1. Swap user's collateral to debt using UNISWAP
     1. Repay Flashloan